Associate Professor Christine Armstrong, Chair

 Additional Points of Interest

-The Language Lab An important asset of the department is the Language Lab with its 27 Macs, zone-free DVD player, and document camera.
-The Lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions on authentic materials published on the Internet.
+The Language Lab An important asset of the department is the Language Lab with its 27 Macs, zone-free DVD player and document camera.
+It also has a VIA Connect PRO which is a wireless collaboration and presentation solution that makes sharing and presenting easier with all computers in the room.
+The lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions of authenticated materials published on the Internet.
 The area is designed not only for individualized instruction but also for group work and small seminars that use a variety of digital materials for class discussion.

 The Foresman Lounge Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
 This area has a small kitchenette with a table and chairs for sharing lunch or a coffee with our faculty.
 It is also equipped with a wide range of technological devices with which to enrich our students’ learning experiences.
 This room has a 52-inch flat screen TV that is connected to a satellite dish, which provides us with SCOLA television services from around the world.
 The TV is also connected to a zone-free DVD player and a document camera.
 The lounge has a ceiling-mounted data projector, which connects to a networked Mac computer, the DVD player, and document camera.